 - 1. Central corneal thickness may affect IOP measurements by Goldmann and Tono-Pen - a.
-Pachymetry measurements should be used to help interpret IOP measurements, but not to "convert" measurements.
-In general, Goldmann IOP measurements in eyes with CCT>600 should be considered falsely high, and CCT<500 falsely low. - b.
+Pachymetry measurements should be used to help interpret, but not to "correct" IOP measurements.
+In general, Goldmann IOP measurements in eyes with greater central corneal thickness (> 585 microns) should be considered falsely high, and those with thinner central corneal thicknesses (< 500 microns) should be considered falsely low - b.
 CCT should be re-measured after corneal surgery - 2.
-A single IOP measurement is only a random sample of a dynamic picture.
-IOP fluctuates throughout the day and night - 3.
+Other corneal properties can affect measurement - a.
+Corneal edema predisposes to falsely low IOP measurements - b.
+Corneal stiffness (i.e. scarring) predisposes to falsely high IOP measurements - c.
+Corneal astigmatism may require prism adjustment - A single IOP measurement is only a random sample of a dynamic picture.
+IOP fluctuates throughout the day and night - 4.
 Technician or clinician influences on IOP measurement - a.
 Pressure from fingers holding lids may be transmitted to globe and elevate IOP - b.
 Excess fluorescein (thick mires) may cause overestimation of IOP - c.
 Inadequate fluorescein (thin mires) may cause underestimation of IOP - d.
 Improper vertical alignment of mires may cause overestimation of IOP - e.
 Repeated applanation tonometry reduces IOP readings